silviaCerby/gitbook/docs/how-to_use_cerby/cerby_mobile_app/app_configuration/turn-on-the-set-as-primary-mfa-device-feature.md

 ---
-description: This article describes how to turn on the set as a primary MFA device feature on your Cerby mobile app.
+description: "This article describes how to turn on the set as a primary MFA device feature on your Cerby mobile app."
 intercom_id: 11661989
 ---